Terms of Engagement

 Scope

-On the basis of information you provided we have compiled, in accordance with Service Engagement Standard No. 2 Compilation of Financial Information, the financial statements of [name of entity] for the period ended [insert date] as set out on pages …. to ….
-These have been prepared in accordance with [financial reporting framework/basis of accounting] described in Note 1 to the financial statements.
+On the basis of information provided and in accordance with Service Engagement Standard 2 Compilation of Financial Information, we have complied the financial statements of [name of entity] for the period ended [insert date].

 Responsibilities

 You are solely responsible for the information contained in the financial statements and have determined that the [financial reporting framework/basis of accounting] used is appropriate to meet your needs and for the purpose that the financial statements were prepared.
-The financial statements were prepared exclusively for your benefit.
-We do not accept responsibility to any other person for the contents of the financial statements.

 No audit or review engagement undertaken